rtoal/plang-glossary/README.md

 ### Option Type
 A type whose values are wrappers that either contain or do not contain a wrapped value.

+### Parallelism
+The state of a running program in which multiple physical execution units (e.g. cores) are actively computing at the same time.

 ### Parameter
 A variable to which arguments are passed.